-4. The Master's degree programme is the regular Master's degree programme European Law in a Global Context, has the total study load of 60 ECTS and consists of the course units stated in Article 3.12 of the Teaching and Examination Regulations for the English-taught master programmes.
+5. The Master's degree programme is the regular Master's degree programme European Law in a Global Context or the track Technology Law and Innovation and has the total study load of 60 ECTS and consists of the course units stated in Article 3.12 of the Teaching and Examination Regulations for the English-taught master programmes.